Tips to Brighten your Home as the Seasons Change

 Make the Most of your Windows

-1. Making the most of the windows we have is critical as we go into winter.
+1. Maximizing natural light is critical as we go into fall and winter.
 Changing from solid blinds or draperies to sheerer, light filtering treatments will open up the view and bring more light into your spaces.

 2. Think about furniture placement.
 Relocate your desk or favorite chair closer to a window.
 Reorient an entire furniture layout to maximize natural light.

 1. Add a whimsical accent pillow or rug.
 Swap out your neutral sheets for a bright, bold pattern that stimulates your eyes and perhaps connects you with nature.
 Hang a piece of inspirational art.
 Buy a new, cheerful mug and bowl to enliven your morning meal.